ericodle/coral_geometry_modeling/README.md

 ## Overview

-Welcome to the Coral Colony Geometry and Growth research project repository.
-In this project, we explore the fascinating world of clonal organisms, specifically reef-building corals.
+This repository is supplemental to the research article " Coral Geometry and Why It Matters".
+In this project, we explore the growth dynamics of reef-building corals.
 These organisms exhibit a diverse range of colony morphologies and geometric shapes, which have profound physiological and ecological implications.

 ## Project Description